StephenGill/a11y-guidance.github.io/introduction.md

 Read [detailed guidance on meeting accessibility standards](https://stephengill.github.io/a11y-guidance.github.io/meeting-standards.html).

-## Procuring an accessilble website or service
+## Procuring an accessible website or service

 Fixing an inaccessible serivce, website or mobile app after it's been built can be costly and difficult, if not impossible.